Concentration of measure and generalized product of random vectors with an application to Hanson-Wright-like inequalities: Generalized Hanson-Wright theorems

 \end{proposition}

 This proposition, which provides a result in terms of linear concentration, points out an instability of the class of Lipschitz concentrated vectors which (here through products) degenerates into a mere linear concentration.
 This phenomenon fully justifies the introduction of the notion of linear concentration: it will occur again in Proposition~\ref{pro:concentration_lineaire_XDY} and Lemma~\ref{lem:concentration_Q_m_i_x_i}.
-We present the proof directly here as it is a short and convincing application of Theorem~\ref{the:Concentration_produit_de_vecteurs_d_algebre_optimise}. \begin{proof} Let us first assume that $\|A\|\leq 1$ and consider a deterministic matrix $B \in \mathcal M_{n}$ such that $\|B\|_F \leq 1$.
-We then introduce the semi-norm $\|\cdot \|_{A,B}$ defined on $\mathcal M_{p,n}$ and satisfying for all $M \in \mathcal M_{p,n}$, $ \|M\|_{A,B} \equiv \|AMB\|_F$.
+We present the proof directly here as it is a short and convincing application of Theorem~\ref{the:Concentration_produit_de_vecteurs_d_algebre_optimise}. \begin{proof} Considering a deterministic matrix $B \in \mathcal M_{n}$ such that $\|B\|_F \leq 1$ we introduce the semi-norm $\|\cdot \|_{A,B}$ defined on $\mathcal M_{p,n}$ and satisfying for all $M \in \mathcal M_{p,n}$, $ \|M\|_{A,B} \equiv \|AMB\|_F$.
 Note that for any $M, P \in \mathcal M_{p,n}$: